 (2012) and Battlecry

 (2015).
-(The only track pulled from a demonstration album is "Dark Ages", from Nemesis
+(The only tracks pulled from a demonstration album are "Dark Ages", from Nemesis

 Both founders have also made solo projects, such as Bergersen's Illusions